lucarin91/SR-seminar/slides.md

 ## Trust
-We can't assume that a microservice trustworthy.
+We can't assume a microservice trustworthy.

 Encrypt and certificate the communication is not enough, so that a compromised service can't act against us.